 When can I start using my meal plan?

 Students will be provided with prorated meal plan points based on their date of check-in.
-Points reset to full value each Sunday and will not appear on the Housing Portal until the account is activated with the first purchase at the dining venues.
+Points reset to full value each Sunday and will not appear on My Housing until the account is activated with the first purchase at the dining venues.

 How do I change my meal plan?

-You can submit a Meal Plan Change Request on the Housing Portal.
+You can submit a Meal Plan Change Request on My Housing.
 Your account will be adjusted based on the amount of time you have each plan and either credited or charged for the remaining cost.
 You can submit a change at any point throughout the terms.
 Billing will not be adjusted however during the last ten days of the term and any changes made during that period will take effect for the following term.
 Changes are processed on Fridays and take effect when points reset the following week.

 How are the halls kept safe?